-Students who wish to receive graduate credit for courses taken prior to entering a JMU graduate program must submit requests to the Admissions Coordinator and First Year Advisor during the first semester of enrollment.
-The Approval of Transfer Credit form is available at http://www.jmu.edu/grad/files/ApprovalOfTransferCredit%20fillable.pdf.
+Students who wish to receive graduate credit for courses taken prior to entering a JMU graduate program must submit a request to the Educational Support Specialist & First Year Advisor during the first semester of enrollment.
+Should their request be approved, they will then work with the Educational Support Specialist to complete the Approval of Transfer Credit form.